-This easy stuffed chicken breast recipe is going to be a new family favorite!
-The provolone cheese and Parmesan add lots of flavor to this boneless chicken and the whole recipe is very quick to prepare.
-You don’t even have to sear your chicken breast because it is baked to perfection!
+This easy Mushroom Stuffed Chicken breast recipe is going to be a new family favorite!
+Provolone and Parmesan add lots of flavor to this boneless chicken and the whole recipe is very quick to prepare.
+You don't even have to sear your chicken breast because it is baked to perfection.

 Have you ever tried mushroom and provolone cheese combination in creamy white wine sauce?
 Well, today all these ingredients are coming together in the best way possible.
-Inside the chicken you’ll find melty provolone and parmesan cheeses surrounded by juicy mushrooms.
+Inside the chicken you'll find melty provolone and Parmesan cheeses surrounded by juicy mushrooms.
 Outside the chicken is no less tempting and flavorful!
-This recipe for Mushroom Stuffed Chicken is the perfect way to make your weeknight chicken dinner without spending extra time in the kitchen.
-Your guests will be impressed!

-- Don’t cut your chicken breast all the way through, just enough to create a pocket
+- Chicken: Pick large chicken breasts.
+Don't cut your chicken breast all the way through, just enough to create a pocket.

-- Chop your mushrooms nice and thin so they can all fit inside the chicken
+- Mushrooms: Chop your mushrooms nice and thin so they can all fit inside the chicken.

-- If you don’t have an oven safe skillet, feel free to use oven safe dish
+- Oven Safe Skillet: If you don't have an oven safe skillet, feel free to use oven safe dish

 Horizontally slice a slit through the thickest part of each breast to form a pocket.
 Place 2 slices of cheese into each breast pocket.